Language and communication

 Key information about sign language, how it is used, and answers to questions commonly asked by parents.

-A sign bilingual approach means children learn two languages at once, one being sign language.
+Learn about sign bilingualism, an approach which means children learn two languages, one being sign language.

 Supporting your child's learning

-Find age appropriate guides to help you support your child's learning here.
+Find guides to help you support your child's language acquisition, reading and writing, and mathematics.

 Pragmatics: Everyday communication

-Pragmatics is the skill of using language socially and being able to adapt it to different situations.
-It’s key to being able to take part in conversations.
+Read about pragmatics, which is the skill of using language socially and is key to being able to take part in conversations.